Forest - Change

 I feel rivers of anger.

-I hold the arm, as steady as stone.
+I hold the arm as steady as stone.

-Or will it be water, impossible to hold?
+Will the arm be stone tomorrow, or will it be water, impossible to hold?

 The madness comes.